 Permanent in nature, but not for someone who does not understand investments reasonably well.

 While they have become “all the rage” in recent years, these policies are a bit more complicated and not recommended for those who do not invest.

-There are some specific applications for IUL and how market gains are credited which is beyond the scope of this article.
+There are some specific applications for IUL and how the market gains are credited.
+This is beyond the scope of this article.

-Compared to the next type of coverage, it does have less upside performance limitations but without the downside and risk.
+Compared to the next type of coverage, it does have less upside performance limitations but without the high risk downside.

 Variable Universal Life Insurance

 Variable Universal Life Insurance (VUL) is another flexible premium life insurance policy that also has two separate components.
 Sometimes this product is referred to as Variable Life Insurance.